matrix-org/synapse/docs/modules.md

 callbacks for.

 Modules can register callbacks using one of the module API's `register_[...]_callbacks` methods.
-The callbacks functions are passed to these methods as keyword arguments, with the callback name as the argument name and the function as its value.
+The callback functions are passed to these methods as keyword arguments, with the callback name as the argument name and the function as its value.
 This is demonstrated in the example below.
 A `register_[...]_callbacks` method exists for each module type documented in this section.